MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Some of the administrative groups that are listed in this article and all members of these groups are protected by a background process that periodically checks for and applies a specific security descriptor.
 This descriptor is a data structure that contains security information that's associated with a protected object.
 This process ensures that any successful unauthorized attempt to modify the security descriptor on one of the administrative accounts or groups is overwritten with the protected settings.

 The security descriptor is present on the AdminSDHolder object.
-If you want to modify the permissions on one of the service administrator groups or on any of its member accounts, you must modify the security descriptor on the AdminSDHolder object so that it's applied consistently.
+If you want to modify the permissions on one of the Service administrator groups or on any of its member accounts, you must modify the security descriptor on the AdminSDHolder object so that it's applied consistently.
 Be careful when you make these modifications because you're also changing the default settings that are applied to all your protected administrative accounts.

 ### Default Active Directory security groups

-The following list provides descriptions of the default groups that are located in the Builtin and Users containers in the Windows Server operating system:
+The following list provides descriptions of the default groups that are located in the Builtin and Users containers in Active Directory:

 - [Access Control Assistance Operators](#access-control-assistance-operators)
 - [Account Operators](#account-operators)